nerfstudio-project/viser/docs/source/performance_tips.rst

         # Update the scene.
         pass

-        # Sleep based on framerate.
+        # Sleep based on update rate.
-        time.sleep(1.0 / 60.0)
+        time.sleep(1.0 / 30.0)

-Compared to native viewers, one limitation of Viser is transport overhead: 3D data is serialized in Python, passed through a websocket connection, deserialized in your web browser, and then rendered using WebGL.
-These steps can happen in milliseconds and are usually fine for static visualizations or the "setup" stage in the example above.
-When combined with larger assets in the "update" stage, however, they can become a bottleneck.
+Compared to native viewers, one limitation of Viser is transport overhead.
+3D data is serialized in Python, passed through a websocket connection, deserialized in your web browser, and then rendered using WebGL.
+These steps are not typically an issue for static visualizations or the "setup" stage in the example above.
+When combined with larger assets in the "update" stage and faster update rates, however, they can become a bottleneck.

-An easy fix is to decrease update rates.

-For scene updates that support faster framerates, however, it's best to avoid:
+For smoother animations, we recommend avoiding heavier operations in loops:

 * ❌ Sending large meshes or point clouds.
 * ❌ Sending large images.